metabase/metabase/docs/operations-guide/start.md

 **NOTE:** you cannot change the application database while the application is running.  these values are read only once when the application starts up and will remain constant throughout the running of the application.

-**NOTE:** currently Metabase does not provide automated support for migrating data from one application database to another, so if you start with H2 and then want to move to Postgres you'll have to dump the data from H2 and import it into Postgres before relaunching the application.

 #### [H2](http://www.h2database.com/) (default)

 To use the H2 database for your Metabase instance you don't need to do anything at all.
 When the application is first launched it will attempt to create a new H2 database in the same filesystem location the application is launched from.